xformation/cms-backend/README.md

    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
 2. [Yarn][]: We use Yarn to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.
+3. [maven][]: We use maven for building dependencies.
+You can install maven from apache site.
+4. [java] -- This is build and run by oracle jdk1.8 environment , you can install oracle jdk1.8 from oracle site

+How the Application is organized
 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).